Part 1 – Safe Atmosphere

 The safe sign and the notification flash on the screen shield, blink and then fade away.
 The pressure sensors in the seats activate the engine.
 Gently purring, the rover comes to life, instruments flare up on the dashboard and project unto windshield.
 The underground magnetic guidance system pings back on its navigation, showing their position on the southern hemisphere of the Moon.

 “Great booty, innit?”
 Terry nudges Larry’s elbow, as they take their helmets off.
 Larry, Terry’s twin brother, is paler than usual.
 His grey eyes scan the inside of the cabin.
 No Chinese or Cyrillic characters, he sighs with relief.
 Blue arrows project unto the screen, showing the routes to the nearest landmarks.
 Tycho Crater is eighteen kilometers away.
 Surveyor Tycho City is six points seven, and Surveyor Seven fourteen kilometers north-to-northeast.
 “Lots of bucks.”
 Terry pats and kisses the console affectionately.
 He pulls his thin lips into a satisfied grin and straps into his seat.
 In the knowledge of a job well done, he holds out his palm and awaits the high-five.

-Terry’s palm hangs in the air, exactly like rocks don’t.
+Terry’s palm hangs in the air, precisely like rocks don’t.
 He throws a long quizzical look at his tensed-up brother.
 “Larry?”
 His face lights up with the sick fluorescent glow of the instruments.
 He looks more worn out than usual.
 “Are you okay?”
 Terry whispers concerned.
 No reaction.

 A troubled expression crawls over Larry’s forehead.
 A rotten feeling nest in his guts feels like rats scurrying around in his insides.
 Nausea tunnels into his consciousness.
 He needs a drink.
 He needs a drink badly.
 Not now.
 Some part of his brain screams at his body.
 He notices his hands and his plans waiting for directions from his fluttering, unreliable brain.
 Something is wrong.
 He can’t seem to get a grip on his thoughts.